-The goal of closing the school to prison pipeline, and how we handle delinquent teens needs to be to keep them out of the juvenile-justice system where they are more likely to learn new ways to commit crimes and get into worse trouble.
-A finding in a study of 1 million Texas students is particularly eye opening: sixty percent of middle and high school students were suspended or expelled at least once.
-Many end up with criminal records that follow them through life.
+The goal of closing the school to prison pipeline, and how we handle delinquent teens, need to be to keep them out of the juvenile justice system where they are more likely to learn new ways to commit crimes and get into worse trouble.
+95% of suspensions, out of the 3.3 million children suspended from school each year, are for nonviolent offenses such as violating the dress code or “disruptive behavior."

-This is a reflection of how abysmally wrong we treat juveniles who commit crimes in this country.
+This is a reflection of how abysmally wrong we treat juveniles who commit crimes.
 Zero tolerance is an extension of the attitude that we should get them off the street and lock them up.
-On any given day, more than 70,000 youths are in juvenile facilities.
+On any given day, more than 48,000 youths are in juvenile facilities.
 But is it helpful to put juveniles in with other offenders where they can hone their criminal skills?
 Research by the Annie E. Casey Foundation (published as “No Place for Kids: The Case for Reducing Juvenile Incarceration”) confirmed the negative effects of locking youths up — confinement increases youths’ chances of being rearrested.
 Spending 24 hours a day for several months around other problem adolescents doesn’t reduce antisocial behavior.

-This meant he was unlikely to graduate high school on time and was at greater risk for dropping out.
-The lack of a high school diploma can have negative long-term costs for him and society.
-A second-string linebacker on the football team and a wrestler, he missed two seasons of team sports and the work ethic, school involvement and pride that they can instill.
+This meant he was unlikely to graduate high school on time and was at greater risk of dropping out.
+A second-string linebacker on the football team and a wrestler, he missed two seasons of team sports and the work ethic, school involvement, and pride that they can instill.
 And his single working mother lost his help with the younger siblings, disrupting the positive aspects of his family relations.
 Throw into the mix that teachers and neighbors tended to view him more negatively after returning from the residential facility, and his transition back to school and the community was rocky.
-This is just one example of why it is prudent to close the school to prison pipeline.
+This is just one example of why it is prudent to close the school-to-prison pipeline.

 While tremendous resources are devoted to housing troubled youths away from their homes, few are used to help parents provide more effective supervision and discipline when the youth inevitably returns home.
 Parents, rather than the state, should be primarily responsible for keeping their kids out of trouble and helping them to do well in school and the neighborhood

 It should not be overlooked that confinement costs a lot of money.
-In Maine, it costs $412 a day, Connecticut, $726.
-Either is significantly higher than proven alternatives that provide effective services for as low as $70 a day to keep youths in their homes, schools and communities.
-Moreover, these proven alternatives have been shown to reduce criminal behavior in the short- and long-term.
+In Maine and Connecticut, the cost of is $600 per day.
+In New York, the cost is $960.00 (Justice Policy Institute, 2014).
+Either is significantly higher than proven alternatives that provide effective services for as low as $70 a day to keep youths in their homes, schools, and communities.
+Moreover, these proven alternatives have been shown to reduce criminal behavior in the short- and long term.